-An uprising against Bahrain's Al Khalifa royal family that began on February 14, 2011, has not achieved the goals of Shiite oppositionists to establish a constitutional monarchy.
+An uprising against Bahrain's Al Khalifa royal family that began on February 14, 2011, continues to simmer, but has not achieved the goals of Shiite oppositionists to establish a constitutional monarchy.
 Public unrest has diminished since 2012, but occasional large demonstrations, opposition boycotts of elections, and continued arrests of dissidents counter government assertions that Bahrain has "returned to normal."
-The government and opposition have attempted to resolve differences through "national dialogues" in 2011 and 2013 and related meetings, but no comprehensive solution has been announced.
-The government has enacted some reforms that do not substantially dilute its authority, and it has successfully avoided any significant international isolation.
-Perhaps reflecting some radicalization of the opposition, violent underground factions have claimed responsibility for increasingly frequent bombings and other attacks primarily against security officials.
+The government and opposition have attempted to resolve differences through "national dialogues" in 2011 and 2013 and related meetings, but no comprehensive agreement has been announced.
+The government has enacted some reforms that do not substantially dilute its authority while enabling it to avoid significant international isolation.
+Perhaps reflecting some radicalization of the opposition, over the past few years underground factions have claimed responsibility for bombings and other attacks primarily against security officials.

-The Bahrain government's use of repression against the unrest has presented a policy dilemma for the Obama Administration because Bahrain is a pivotal ally.
-Bahrain's opposition asserts that the United States is downplaying regime abuses in order to protect the U.S.-Bahrain security relationship.
+The Bahrain government's use of repression against the unrest has presented a policy dilemma for the Obama Administration because Bahrain is a longtime ally that is pivotal to maintaining Persian Gulf security.
 The country has hosted the U.S. naval headquarters for the Gulf region since 1946.
 The United States has had a formal Defense Cooperation Agreement (DCA) with Bahrain since 1991 and has designated it a "major non-NATO ally."
-There are about 7,000 U.S. forces in Bahrain, mostly located at the naval headquarters site.
-Apparently to address the government's use of force against protesters, the Administration has held up some sales to Bahrain of arms, particularly those that could be used for internal security purposes, and has somewhat reduced Bahrain's Foreign Military Financing (FMF) assistance.
-Yet, the U.S.-Bahrain defense relationship apparently remains intact, as exemplified by Bahrain's participation in U.S.-led air strikes against the Islamic State organization in Syria.
+There are over 8,000 U.S. forces in Bahrain, mostly located at the naval headquarters site.
+Apparently to address the government's use of force against protesters, in 2011 the Administration held up sales to Bahrain of arms that could be used for internal security purposes, and has reduced Bahrain's Foreign Military Financing (FMF) assistance.
+The Administration lifted the arms sale hold in late June 2015, asserting that Bahrain's human rights record has shown improvement but coincident with U.S. efforts to reassure the Gulf states of U.S. support in conjunction with a comprehensive nuclear deal with Iran.
+Bahrain's opposition asserts that the United States is downplaying regime abuses in order to protect the relationship.

 Bahrain's primary foreign policy concern has been Iran.
 Bahraini leaders, with some corroboration from U.S. officials, blame Iran for providing material support to hardline, violent factions in Bahrain.
-Bahrain has supported Saudi and UAE criticism of Iran not only for its purported activities against Bahrain's government, but more broadly for Iran's unqualified support for pro-Iranian Shiite movements and governments in the region.
-Bahrain has expressed the same concerns about a potential multilateral nuclear deal that most of the other Gulf Cooperation Council (GCC: Saudi Arabia, Kuwait, UAE, Bahrain, Qatar, and Oman) countries have expressed: that a nuclear deal that includes substantial Iran sanctions relief will not address Iran's efforts to expand its regional influence.
-Bahrain has supported a Saudi concept of increased political unity among the GCC countries and has generally joined Saudi Arabia and other GCC action to address political crises in the region such as those in Libya in and in Yemen.
-Unlike Qatar, UAE, and Saudi Arabia, Bahrain has refrained from backing any opposition groups in the Syria conflict.
+Bahrain has expressed the same concerns about the Iran nuclear agreement "Joint Comprehensive Plan of Action," JCPOA) that most of the other Gulf Cooperation Council (GCC: Saudi Arabia, Kuwait, UAE, Bahrain, Qatar, and Oman) countries have: that a nuclear deal that includes substantial Iran sanctions relief will not address Iran's efforts to expand its regional influence.
+However, as part of the GCC consensus, Bahrain has publicly expressed support for the JCPOA insofar as it is expected to prevent Iran from becoming a nuclear armed state.
+Bahrain has supported a Saudi concept of increased political unity among the GCC countries and has generally joined Saudi Arabia and other GCC action to address political crises in the region such as those in Libya and Yemen.
+Unlike Qatar, UAE, and Saudi Arabia, Bahrain has refrained from backing any opposition groups in the Syria conflict, but Bahrain is participating in U.S.-led air strikes against the Islamic State organization in Syria.